 When phase wire comes in contact with earth wire, a short circuit occurs.
 This happens because the neutral at the point of supply is earthed.
 If one of the phase wires touches the earth, a return path is provided to the current.

-- Fuses M.C.B. shall be provided to interrupt this current due to short circuit.
+- Fuses M.C.B. shall be provided to interrupt this current due to a short circuit.

 2. PROTECTION SAFETY AGAINST OVERLOAD CAUSES